haileyy123/PyMail/README.md

 # Py Mail
 A simple open source email server and temporary email site written in python

+see a demo at http://mail.haileyy.lol the domain that receives emails is haileyy.lol
 ## Usage Instructions

 1. Download This Repository